cs-icon.svg

 • Entry 6 (master language [English (United States)])

-Notice that it brings the list of entries that are either localized in Chinese or can be localized in Chinese (but are not yet localized in Chinese).
-In the case of entries that are not yet localized in Chinese, it brings the immediate predecessor in the fallback lineage, if available.
+The results include entries either localized in Chinese or those that could potentially be localized in Chinese but are not yet.
+For entries not localized in Chinese, the results show the immediate predecessor in the fallback lineage.

 So, in the above example, it returned Entry 2 (localized in French), but did not bring Entry 2 (English).